Department of Health and Rehabilitation Sciences

 OTHS 6146.
 Capstone Prep 1: Needs Assessment.
 1 Credit Hour (Lecture: 1 Hour, Lab: 0 Hours).

 First course in capstone series, focus on needs assessment for community served in capstone project.
-Special focus on rural and underserved community needs.
+Special focus on rural and community needs.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6210.
 Occupations, Foundations and Activity Analysis.
 2 Credit Hours (Lecture: 0 Hours, Lab: 4 Hours).

 Overview of OT history, philosophies, theories, models of practice and frames of reference.
 Comprehensive application of the occupational therapy practice framework (areas of occupation, performance skills, performance patterns, contents, environments, and client factors) through activity and occupational analysis in a variety of practice contexts and environments.
 Lab and practice safety reviewed.
-Experiential learning and observations may be a part of class activities and assignments.
-This course is part of the OTD program.
+Experiential learning and observations may be a part of class activities and assignments This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6213.
 Evidence Based Practice and Scholarship 1: Evidence Synthesis.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).